-There are clients available for Windows, Mac, Linux, iOS and Android, plus you can also access your account via the website.
-An iPad app is on the way, but the iPhone app now has a handy auto-delete feature which removes photos from your phone after they are copied to the cloud.
+There are clients available for Windows, Mac, Linux, iOS (including iPad) and Android, plus you can also access your account via the website.

 pCloud imposes no file size restrictions, so you can upload anything that your storage space allows.
 This is done in impressively quick fashion, with syncing proving fast and efficient.
 All data transfers between the pCloud servers and your machine are handled with TLS/SSL encryption, so they should be safe on their travels.

 There are import options which can automatically transfer files from other cloud services including Dropbox and Google Drive, which is convenient if you're switching from one, or simply want an extra backup of important files.

 As with pretty much all online storage services you can share your content with friends or associates by either sending links or allowing access to folders and documents.
 These also feature permissions, so you can determine whether someone is capable of editing or merely viewing the file.